bright/new-www/content/blog/custom-pos-integration-what-you-should-know-about-pos-system-integration.md

 Implement real-time, two-way inventory synchronization between the POS and eCommerce systems.
 This ensures that inventory is updated immediately after every sale, return, or restock—online or offline.

-### Challenge 2: Inconsistent Product Information
+### Challenge 2: inconsistent product information

 Manually updating product names, prices, or descriptions in both systems can cause discrepancies and confuse customers.

 **Solution:** Use a centralized product catalog that feeds both the POS and eCommerce platform.
 Automate data syncing so that changes made in one system reflect everywhere.

-### Challenge 3: Complex Order and Fulfillment Flows
+### Challenge 3: complex order and fulfillment flows

 Online orders may require in-store pickup, shipping from different locations, or partial fulfillment—all of which can be difficult to manage without clear integration.

 **Solution:** Design custom logic within your integration to handle multiple fulfillment workflows.
 This includes syncing order statuses, splitting shipments, and managing returns across systems.

-### Challenge 4: API Limitations or Variability
+### Challenge 4: API limitations or variability

 Different eCommerce platforms (like Shopify, WooCommerce, or Magento) have unique API structures, which can make integration inconsistent or limited.